Economic dynamics with differential fertility: Discussion

-We have provided an extensive analysis of a canonical and deterministic model of the intergenerational transmission of capital that features differential fertility and we identified sufficient conditions for the distribution of capital to converge to degenerate or to atomless steady states.
-Moreover, we showed that the sufficient conditions are easy to verify and are satisfied in several parametric examples and in a micro-founded model of endogenous growth.
+We analyzed a canonical and deterministic model of the intergenerational transmission of capital that features differential fertility and we identified sufficient conditions for the distribution of capital to converge to degenerate or to atomless steady states.
+We showed that the sufficient conditions are easy to verify and are satisfied in several parametric examples and in a micro-founded model of endogenous growth.
+As we have argued, our results also have implications for empirical calibrations.
+Finally, our comparative statics results provide some insight into the relationship between differential fertility and long-run cross-sectional inequality.

-While we have taken steps towards a better understanding of the relationship between differential fertility and long-run cross-sectional inequality, we wish to highlight to two open questions.
-First, the `either' and `or' parts of our niceness condition, while mutually exclusive, are not exhaustive.
-In other words, there can be situations in which the primitives satisfy neither the `either' nor the `or' part of the condition.
-Characterizing outcomes in this case remains an open question.
-Second, as discussed throughout the text, our investigation has been of the dynamics of a deterministic model which allows us to attribute any long-run inequality to the shapes of the fertility and transmission functions.
-But we have not discussed an important component of intergenerational transmission, namely, \emph{social mobility}---which is related to but distinct from cross-sectional inequality\footnote{Consider a society in which, in each generation, each person's capital is drawn at random from some distribution $F^*$, and another society in which the distribution of capital is $F^*$ and each person has a single child to which they bequeath all of their capital.
-With large populations, these two societies have essentially the same distribution of capital from one generation to the next (and therefore have the same cross-sectional inequality), but the first society clearly exhibits a lot of social mobility whereas the second exhibits none.}---and a natural way to include social mobility in our model would be to introduce a stochastic element in the transmission function.
-Doing so would likely provide insights into the theoretical relationship between differential fertility, long-run inequality, and social mobility, which we leave for future work.
+As discussed throughout the text, our investigation has been of the dynamics of a deterministic model which allows us to attribute any long-run inequality to the shapes of the fertility and transmission functions.
+But we have not discussed an important component of intergenerational transmission, namely, \emph{social mobility}---which is related to but distinct from cross-sectional inequality---and a natural way to include social mobility in our model would be to introduce a stochastic element in the transmission function.
+Doing so would likely provide further insights into the theoretical relationship between differential fertility, long-run inequality, and social mobility, which we leave for future work.